-commercial service - an activity in which any duties or work are provided by one person or entity for another person or entity in exchange for money; it includes diverse services commonly associated with guiding and outfitting.
+commercial service - an activity in which any duties or work are provided by one person or entity for another person or entity in exchange for money; it includes diverse services commonly associated with guiding and outfitting; it may be performed by a for-profit or nonprofit entity.
 See day ride, commercial below.